 - We act as compass to campus life.
 We help students get oriented to the campus and services located around them.

 - ASPCC advocates on behalf of students at the State Capital for tuition equity, grants and other issues impacting students.

 - Seeks out student issues and make recommendations to administrators for improvement.

 To learn more about us, come visit the ASPCC Southeast Hub in Mt.
 Tabor Hall Room 154, located at the West end of the Great Hall.

 What Is our Mission?

 Our mission as student leaders is to advocate on behalf of the student body in order to enhance the educational experience at PCC.
 We are a dedicated group of students and staff devoted to bringing awareness and action in: community service, access to resources, creating and promoting cultural awareness, environmental sustainability, and breaking barriers to support all students.
 Our vision is to create a bond between students, faculty, staff, administration and the outlining community by working together to create a positive learning environment and a safe and flourishing diverse community.

-This is a hate free center.
+This is a hate free campus.
 We recognize the inherent goodness of all people, regardless of race, creed, color, disability, personal opinion, sexual orientation, or any of the countless other features that characterize us.
 We honor the humanity that joins us and we celebrate the differences that distinguish us.